-

 5

-(2) The student recognizes the terminology related to the health science industry.
+(7) The student identifies the career pathways related to health science.
 The student is expected to:

-(3) The student demonstrates communication skills using the terminology applicable to the health science industry.
+(8) The student examines the role of the multidisciplinary team in providing health care.
 The student is expected to:

 6